A wood-burning stove provides an effective heat source for a home, cabin, or even a tent. It also creates a rustic feel and a warm, cozy ambience.

 - Firebrick lined and durable; built sturdy for long life and combustion efficiency

-- Brushed nickel spring door handle and pedestal base brings elegance to any room
+- The brushed nickel spring door handle and pedestal base bring elegance to any room

 - Can only accept relatively small pieces of wood; may require extra work

-Get the Ashley Hearth wood stove at Lowe’s.
+Get the Ashley Hearth wood stove at Amazon, Lowe’s, or Walmart.

 With its durable galvanized construction, this wood stove from Guide Gear is a great backyard option for providing a cozy hearth to gather around on a chilly day.
 It consists of galvanized steel with a high-temperature finish.
 A cast-iron hinged door opens to the firebox, which features vent holes on the front to control temperature.